 Tao Te Ching

-Lao Tzu distilled an entire philosophy into 81 short, paradoxical chapters about yielding, emptiness, and doing by not doing.
+Lao Tzu boiled a whole philosophy down to 81 short, paradoxical chapters about yielding, emptiness, and getting things done by not forcing them.

 Why It Matters

-Lao Tzu distilled an entire philosophy into 81 short, paradoxical chapters about yielding, emptiness, and doing by not doing.
-It is the foundational text of Taoism and one of the most translated books in human history.
-Its influence extends from Chinese governance to martial arts to Western counterculture.
+Lao Tzu boiled a whole philosophy down to 81 short, paradoxical chapters about yielding, emptiness, and getting things done by not forcing them.
+It's the foundational text of Taoism and one of the most translated books in human history.
+Its reach runs from Chinese statecraft to martial arts to Western counterculture.

 The